muhammad1234-max/PAI-2024-FINAL-PROJECT/readme.md

 ### 1. Data Loading and Preprocessing
 - Loaded the housing dataset using Pandas.
 - Encoded categorical variables (*yes/no* to *1/0*) and applied scaling on numerical columns.
-- Implemented feature engineering, including interactions between numerical features (commented for optimization).
+- Implemented feature engineering, including interactions between numerical features (commented for optimization as accuracy levels were decreasing due to it).

 ### 2. Statistical Analysis
 - Derived basic statistical insights using: